darka/darka-blog-src/content/posts/generating-png-in-python.md

 We are representing the intensity of each colour as a value in the range of 0-255, which thankfully fits in one byte (3 bytes per pixel).

 Now that we have pixels, how do we represent the image?
-For simplicity's sake, we will use a list of pixel lists, where each pixel list is a row in the image.
-We will make an assumption that all pixel lists have the same length.
+For simplicity's sake, we will use a list of pixel lists, where each pixel list is a row in the image, and the number of pixel lists is the height of the image.
+We will make an assumption that all pixel lists have the same length (i.e. every row has the same width).
 Let's define the image as another type alias:

 {{< highlight python >}}
 Image = List[List[Pixel]]